Connect with a certified trainer for free

 Symptoms

-The main symptom experienced by athletes with hamstring tendonitis is pain in the places where the tendons attach the hamstring muscles to bones in the leg and hip.
-You may feel:
+The main symptom experienced by athletes with hamstring tendonitis is pain in the back of the knee, in the places where the tendons attach the hamstring muscles to the bones in the leg and hip.

-• Pain either at the buttocks, along your hamstring, or at your knee
+• Pain in the buttocks, along your hamstring, or at your knee

 • Pain that is stronger when you do a move or stretch that activates your hamstrings